 If you’re a more demanding climber, pick a harness that is suited for trad, alpine or ice climbing and appeals to your needs.

-I hope this guide was helpful for finding the best climbing harness to fit your needs.
+I hope this guide was helpful for finding a good climbing harness to fit your needs.
 If you want to comment or recommend a harness I didn’t include, please use my contact form to get in touch.

 Be safe and happy climbing!